tedlee21/PyTest-Wizard/README.md

-# WISI Run Pytest - A VS Code Extension
+# Inca QA Test Wizard - A VS Code Extension

-This is a VS Code extension designed to mitigate the hassle and time-loss for WISI QA testing when running pytests for Regression.
+This is a VS Code extension designed to mitigate the hassle and time-loss for Inca QA regression testing when running pytests for Regression.
 When enabled, the extension will display a button on the Status Bar which will allow you to run tests at the click of a button.

 ## Usage